Patishapta – kheer narkel nolen gurer Bengali pitha(pithe) Patishapta recipe step by step with video

 • Even you may use mashed apple or carrot(gajar)and atta instead of maida in this patisapta’s batter.
 That will make this recipe more healthy for your kid’s morning breakfast.

 • Though originally patisapta’s stuffing is prepared with narkel kora(grated coconut) and gur(jaggery) mixture.
 Addition of khoya kheer just to make this filling more delicious.
-Though instead of khoya kheer, powdered milk or guro dudh or whole milk or condensed milk or malai or even dudh er shor also can be the best options to use with perfect mixing of coconut-date palm jaggery filling.
+Instead of khoya kheer/Mawa, powdered milk or whole milk or condensed milk or malai or even dudh er shor also can be the best options to use with the perfect mixing of coconut-date palm jaggery filling.
 Though you can use desiccated coconut instead fresh one.

 Summary